jotheshjolly/COVID19AR/README.md

 ## COVID shooter game:
-COVID shooter is AR based game in which you need to shoot the virus to score which relives from strees.
+COVID shooter is AR based game in which you need to shoot the virus to score which relives from stress.

 ![](images/7.jpeg)